-I was born in the port city of Incheon, South Korea and was quickly moved to the United States where I grew up in the flat Midwest.
-Now, I attend the University of British Columbia Vancouver campus and am a grateful uninvited guest on the ancestral, traditional, and unceded territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) First Nations, which Vancouver now occupies.
+Now, I live in lovely Vancouver, Canada and attend the University of British Columbia, which rests on the ancestral, traditional, and unceded territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) First Nations, which Vancouver now occupies.

 Expat-terns has a vested interest in all aspects of the world’s cultures and languages, national and Indigenous.
-It is a big world out there, and it is important to us that everyone can be heard in their own voices especially in their own languages.
+It is a big place out there, and it is important to us that everyone can be heard in their own voices, especially in their own languages.